Year 6

 Spanish – Thursday mornings

-Year 6 are expected to read at least three times a week for 20 minutes or more and to have their reading diaries signed by a grown up at home.
+Year 6 are expected to read at least three times a week for 20 minutes or more and need their reading diaries signed by a grown up at home.
 They are welcome to read either their reading book, their Top 10 read or another book they may have at home as long as these are clearly recorded.
 The children’s diaries will be checked in school to see if this has been completed.
-Any children who read five times a week will receive a raffle ticket and be entered into our half-termly draw where they will have the chance to win themselves a fiver!
+Any children who read five times a week will receive a raffle ticket and be entered into our half-termly draw where they will have the chance

 Thank you for your continued support,

-Miss Jarman, Miss Halton and Mrs Radley
+Miss Jarman, Mrs Olphin and Mrs Radley